bentito/agenticOLM/README.md

-### Implementing Agent model to make a natual language and helpful UX for Operator Lifecycle Manager (OLM):
+### Implementing Agent model to make a natural language and helpful UX for Operator Lifecycle Manager (OLM):

 For now, just look at:
 `olmAgentGPT.py` and `olmAgentLocalOption.py`